mverouden/blogdown-academic/content/post/2020-04-13-rstudio-installation-windows-10/index.md

 ## 2. Manual Installation

 ### Download
 At the time this post was written the latest stable release of RStudio is version 1.2.5033.
-The post has been updated to the current stable release version 1.4.1103
+The post has been updated to the current stable release version 1.4.1106.

-Download RStudio using the following link: [RStudio v1.4.1103 (ca. 156.96 MB)](https://download1.rstudio.org/desktop/windows/RStudio-1.4.1103.exe)
+Download RStudio using the following link: [{{< icon name="download" pack="fas" >}} RStudio v1.4.1106 (ca. 155.97 MB)](https://download1.rstudio.org/desktop/windows/RStudio-1.4.1106.exe)

 For newer versions of RStudio the steps described after the download are the same, but starting with a newer version of the RStudio executable file.